jazz-soft/jazz-mxml/test-scripts/README.md

 `node time2part.js <input.xml> <output.xml>`
 If the output file is not specified, print to standard output.

+## xml2midi
+Convert MusicXML to MIDI:
+`node xml2midi.js <input.xml> <output.mid>`
+If the output file is not specified, print to standard output.

+## xml2midi2
+Convert MusicXML to MIDI 2.0:
+`node xml2midi2.js <input.xml> <output.midi2>`
+If the output file is not specified, print to standard output.

 ## note:
 To use these as standalone scripts, run `npm install jazz-mxml`,
 and change `const MXML = require('../jazz-mxml');` to `const MXML = require('jazz-mxml');`